noaeisnkut/k8s-task/infra_k8s/README.md

 Run the following command from the Terragrunt root directory:

-terragrunt run-all apply
+terragrunt apply

 This will create all infrastructure components and deploy all applications across environments.

 **Deployment Process (Step-by-Step)**:
-When I run terragrunt run-all apply, Terragrunt orchestrates the deployment of all resources in my environment according to the dependency graph defined in the configuration.
+When I run terragrunt apply + init, Terragrunt orchestrates the deployment of all resources in my environment according to the dependency graph defined in the configuration.

 - Root Configuration (root.hcl)
 Terragrunt first loads the global configuration, including remote state backend (S3), state locking (DynamoDB), and shared variables.
 At this stage, no actual resources are created - it only sets up where state will be stored.